jion/python-scraper/README.md

 emits events that are captured for several implementations of the Operation class (attached to the DOM also by this Scrapper) and used properly to calculate some analysis on the fly while the DOM is beign constructing.
+* Note: My parser implementation was called domBuilder now.

 The Scraper was built as a library, that you can use inside your own programs or write a CLI application that takes orders from the command line.

-For this example, I create a `main_example.py` python script on the root that prepares and use the library to execute only the request required in the test.
+For this example, I create a `main_example.py` python script on the root that prepares and use the library to execute only the request that was required in the test statement.

 ## Usage
 The library exposes a builder class (Scraper) thar receives an URL and a list